-The bidding process in public procurement in Sweden is a first-price sealed bid auction.
-Although there is a competitive effect on the bids in this type of auction, the contracting entity can through the choice of procurement procedure, restrict the number of bidders.
+The bidding process in public procurement in Sweden is a first-price, sealed bid auction.
+Although there is a competitive effect on the bids in this type of auction, the contracting entity can through the choice of allocation mechanism, restrict the number of bidders.
 This paper studies this choice and imposes an implementation cost on the contracting entity to motivate such a restriction.
-The results, based on data for Swedish municipalities, suggest that contract specifications and municipality characteristics (that are assumed to influence the implementation cost); affect the volume of the procurement and the number of bidders, but not necessarily the choice of procurement procedure.
+The results, based on data for Swedish municipalities, suggest that contract specifications and municipality characteristics (that are assumed to influence the implementation cost), affect the volume of the procurement and the number of bidders, but not necessarily the choice of allocation mechanism.

 Place, publisher, year, edition, pages

 Umeå: Umeå universitet , 2001. , 28 p.

 Fixed price contract, logit model, negotiated procedure, open procedure, restricted procedure, simplified procedure

 Economic History Sociology History